Kentucky Derby Betting

 The Kentucky Derby Futures Wager

-This is absolutely one of the best ways to get in on the derby early to maximize the potential of the odds.
-You could bet $50 on a 3/1 favorite to win $150…or you could bet on him very early for something like 6/1 to win $300.
+This is absolutely one of the best ways to get in on the Derby early to maximize odds potential.
+A bettor could play $50 on a 3/1 favorite to win $150…or you could bet on him very early for something like 6/1 odds to win $300.

-All told, this KDFW Pool 4 is where you get the best bang for your buck.
-Plus it takes the guess work and tension off of having to play a bet on the actual day.
-Sit back, grab a mint julep and wait for the bell to sound.
+The KDFW Pool 4 is where you get the best bang for your buck as the contender picture comes into focus.
+Plus it takes the guess work and relieves tension of having to play a bet on race day.

 Full Kentucky Derby Betting Offerings...

 TwinSpires.com makes it easy, and fun, to get a little extra excitement out of America’s greatest race.
 Good luck!